Visiting the Benedictine Abbey of Saint-Maurice and Saint-Maur, Clervaux, Luxmbourg: imposing, with an octagonal tower

 (1) Architect Klomp was also responsible for the Parish Church in Clervaux.
 See also (in French): http://abbaye-clervaux.lu/upload/pdf/Construction-egl-fr-bon.pdf

 (2) Dom Paul Renaudin was notably interested in what became the Dogma of the Assumption of Mary; and in Egyptian church tradition.
-He also professed a strong interest relations with Protestant 'separeted brethren' at a period when these were followed less vigorously; significantly, he saw the cult of Mary as a means to this end rather than an aspect of Roman Catholic tradition to be de-emphasized during contacts with Protestants.
+He also professed a strong interest in relations with Protestant 'separeted brethren' at a period when these were followed less vigorously than today; significantly, he saw the cult of Mary as a means to this end rather than an aspect of Roman Catholic tradition to be de-emphasized during contacts with Protestants.

 (3) Mayor Emile Prüm also served in Luxembourg's Chamber of Deputies from 1892-1913.
 Biographical note: his son Pierre Prüm (1886-1950) served as Luxembourg's Prime Minister 1925-1926.